blue-build/modules/modules/brew/README.md

 The brew module installs Homebrew (Brew) on your system and ensures the package manager remains updated and maintained.
 This module sets up systemd services to periodically update and upgrade the installed Brew packages.

 ## Features
-- Installs Brew at build time.
+- Installs Brew at build-time.
 - Configures and installs specified Brew packages.
 - Sets up systemd services to update Brew packages automatically.
 - Sets up systemd services to upgrade the Brew binary to the latest version.